sav-che/TL-2/Authors/Drude, Carl Georg Oscar {std. Drude}.md

-> [!cite] BHL link: this entry starts at [page 682](https://www.biodiversitylibrary.org/item/103414#page/730/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 682](https://www.biodiversitylibrary.org/page/33120813) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Drude, (Carl Georg) Oscar {std.
 Drude} (Suppl.)|second entry]] for this author

 ### Author

-Drude, Carl Georg Oscar (1852-1933), German botanist at Göttingen, Dresden and Breslau, professor of botany, director of the botanic garden and Geheimrath. (*Drude*).
+Drude, Carl Georg Oscar (1852-1933), German botanist at Göttingen, Dresden and Breslau, professor of botany, director of the botanic garden and Geheimrath.
+**Abbreviated name**: *Drude*

 #### Herbarium and types